Science Fellows Program Faculty-Student Summer Grants

 The college is offering funding to STEM faculty who hire a current first-year or sophomore Bates Science Fellow as a summer research assistant.
 This is a key part of the science enrichment experience for the Fellows who are eager for research opportunities while at Bates.

 The Bates Science Fellows Program

-In 2014-15, the college launched the Bates Science Fellows program to support incoming first-years in science; John Smedley directs the program and teaches its two half-credit courses.
+In 2014-15, the college launched the Bates Science Fellows program to support incoming first-years in science; John Smedley directs the program and teaches its two half-credit courses for first-years.
+Karen Palin launched a new Science Fellows course sequence for sophomores in 2018-19.
 The program encourages retention and success in STEM fields among students from groups traditionally underrepresented in the sciences, including African American, Hispanic/Latino, Native Alaskan, Native American, Native Pacific Islander, and first-generation to college students as well as students from under-resourced high schools in Maine.
 Students are selected for the program through recruitment and application, and are chosen based on their interest in and aptitude for STEM.